qcif/data-curator/README.md

 - refine the schema to include extra [data validation rules](http://frictionlessdata.io/specs/table-schema/#constraints)
 - validate the data against the schema
 - describe the provenance of your data
-- save data as a valid CSV file in various [CSV dialects](http://frictionlessdata.io/specs/csv-dialect/)
+- save data as a valid separated value file in various [CSV dialects](http://frictionlessdata.io/specs/csv-dialect/) (e.g. comma, semi-colon, or tab separated files)

 Once the data is described and validated, you can share the data and its description by exporting a [Data Package](http://frictionlessdata.io/data-packages/) to: